olivereanderson/group_assignment/README.md

 **group_assignment: A simple library crate for preference based group assignments**

-group_assignment is available under the MIT license.
+group_assignment is available under either the Apache-2.0 or the MIT license.

 # A simple example:
 ```rust